rvm/myarm/README.md

 - `gui` - start in background with the GUI open to the machine,
 - `console` - start in forground with open console to the server.
-- with no parameter will just start in background, you need to wait a bit for the machine to boot, it can take eve few minutes.
+- with no parameter will just start in background, you need to wait a bit for the machine to boot, it can take even few minutes.

 ### Stop